rodrigoneumann/third-milestone-project/README.md

 The request tests the data for a specific ad so that changes are made and sent back to the database also work smoothly.
 All error or confirmation flash messages are also running smoothly.

+If you want to test a user with several properties registered for testing:
+Login: manoela
+Password: 12345

 ### Tools used for testing

 #### Validators